Provisional Charter of Radencommunisten

 As a publication, Radencommunisten's main task is to establish the practical basis for such a critique – a unified discussion organ where the many-sided insights of contributors can be exchanged and clarified.

-Starting from this premise, it considers its minimum points of agreement to be:
+Starting from this premise, it considers:

-proletarian internationalism,
+the commitment proletarian internationalism,

 the rejection of working within the state and trade unions,